pctux/yii2-invisible-recaptcha/README.md

 # Google Invisible reCaptcha for Yii2
 Based on reCaptcha API 2.0.
+Fork of [szaboolcs/yii2-invisible-recaptcha](https://github.com/szaboolcs/yii2-invisible-recaptcha).

 ### Installation
 The preferred way to install this extension is through composer.

 - Either run

-`php composer.phar require --prefer-dist "szaboolcs/yii2-invisible-recaptcha" "*"`
+`php composer.phar require --prefer-dist "pctux/yii2-invisible-recaptcha" "*"`

 or add

-`"szaboolcs/yii2-invisible-recaptcha" : "*"`
+`"pctux/yii2-invisible-recaptcha" : "*"`

 to the require section of your application's composer.json file.